|

 Amino acids may also play a role for the immune system, as they play a role in the production of antibodies, which are proteins that might help to protect the body against infections and diseases.* You may also want to learn about hyaluronic acid

 In addition, amino acids are involved in the metabolism of carbohydrates, fats, and other nutrients, and they are also important for the synthesis of hormones and enzymes.
+You can also read about fulvic acid and humic acid.

 Overall, amino acids are an essential part of our biology and play important roles in many different biological processes.
 They are essential for the synthesis of proteins and the maintenance of healthy tissues and organs, and they are also involved in the regulation of various metabolic processes in the body.
 By consuming a diet that is rich in amino acids, we may help support our overall health and well-being.*